Dejan Savićević: 1986–87 season: renaissance under Živadinović, national team debut

 Ahead of the 1986–87 season, head coach Milan Živadinović took over the reins, bringing in a number of new signings such as midfielder Miladin Pešterac.

 The team started their league campaign off exceptionally well, continually keeping pace with teams at the top of the table.
 Among the notable results Budućnost posted during this great run was getting a 1–1 draw versus Partizan away at JNA Stadium in mid August 1986, beating Red Star Belgrade 1–2 away at their Marakana ground in mid October 1986 as well as winning over Hajduk Split by the same score away at their Poljud Stadium in late November 1986.
-As the league winter break commenced in mid December 1986, the Titograd club was in 4th place—behind Vardar, FK Partizan, and Velež.
+As the league winter break commenced in mid December 1986, the Titograd club was in fourth place—behind Vardar, Partizan, and Velež.

 Talented Savićević had truly came into his own over those four months, becoming the team's focal point.
-The success led to increased attention, resulting in the skilled midfielder getting his first cap for the national side in October 1986 against Turkey.
-Two months later, in late December 1986 during the league winter break, he got voted the league's "breakthrough player of the season".
+The success led to increased attention, resulting in the skilled midfielder getting his first cap for the national side in October 1986 against Turkey in a Euro 1988 qualifier.
+Two months later, in late December 1986 during the league winter break, he was voted the league's "breakthrough player of the season".
 He furthermore placed high in Tempo magazine's 1986 Yugoslav Player of the Year poll—with the top prize going to Red Star's sweeper Marko Elsner while Velež's Semir Tuce, Savićević, and Željezničar's Haris Škoro placed just behind.

-Discovering the young player's outspoken nature and willingness to talk openly, Yugoslav media began giving colourful Savićević a lot of attention with numerous print interviews and electronic media appearances, with space not just in sports outlets but lifestyle ones as well.
-With his future career plans dominating the conversations, young Savićević talked about wanting to avoid various pitfalls that had befallen some of the exceptionally talented young Yugoslav footballers before him such as Miralem Zjajo and Božidar Bandović who had joined bigger Yugoslav clubs from their small local clubs early into their respective personal footballing development only to then end up in an administrative scandal (Zjajo) or an undesirable footballing destination such as indoor football in the United States (Bandović).
+Discovering the young player's outspoken nature, as well as absence of qualms about openly discussing details of his personal life and professional career, Yugoslav print media began giving colourful Savićević a lot of attention, with numerous print interviews and electronic media appearances, with space not just in sports outlets, but lifestyle ones as well.
+With his future career plans dominating the conversations, young Savićević talked about wanting to avoid various pitfalls that had befallen some of the exceptionally talented young Yugoslav footballers before him such as Miralem Zjajo and Božidar Bandović, who had joined bigger Yugoslav clubs from their small local clubs early into their respective personal footballing development, only to then end up in an administrative scandal (Zjajo) or an undesirable footballing destination such as indoor football in the United States (Bandović).
 Savićević thus underscored his desire not to leave Titograd just for the sake of leaving without a clear plan for what happens after he joins the bigger club, mentioning Titograd and Yugoslavia as his "natural setting" before considering transferring abroad.